frontendpatterns/frontendpatterns.dev/src/content/patterns/utility-type.md

 ---
 # Utility Type

-Leverage built-in or custom utility types to transform and manipulate types.

 ## Problem

 Without this pattern, the premise that leveraging built-in or custom utility types to transform and manipulate types falls apart, and small changes trigger cascading regressions.